Vasudev08/ParrellComputing_Project_2024/Report.md

 - Sample Sort: Vasudev Agarwal
 - Merge Sort: Nicole Hernandez
 - Radix Sort: Tate Moskal

+The comparison will assess execution time, we will evaluate the efficiency on different input sizes (small, medium, large) to measure scalability, and analyzing how these algorithms leverage parallelism to improve sorting performance.

 ### 2b.
 Pseudocode for each parallel algorithm